 Rich + Moisturizing Shaving Cream

 But the real secret ingredient in this shave cream is the aloe vera.
-Aloe has long been used to treat everything from wounds and burns to skin infections and psoriasis, and when applied to freshly shaved legs it helps keep them razor burn-free.
-Use either freshly cut aloe or store bought 100% aloe vera gel, for best results.
+Aloe is a potent anti-inflammatory that has long been used to treat everything from wounds and burns to skin infections and psoriasis, and when applied to freshly shaved legs it helps keep them razor burn-free.
+It’s also incredibly moisturizing, so it soothes post-shave skin and keeps itchy flakes at bay.

 To get the best shave possible, apply the shaving cream 5 minutes before you start shaving and let it soak in.
 It will help soften the hair follicle and nourish the skin so you don’t have as much irritation.
 And don’t forget to replace your razor as often as possible.
 A sharp blade allows you to get a close shave without the nicks and scratches.
 Not only that, but a fresh blade doesn’t contain as much bacteria, thus preventing painful bumps, rashes, and infected follicles.
 If you still have post-shave irritation, this razor burn spray provides cooling relief.

 Your shaving cream should keep at room temperature for up to a month.
 If you’re worried about it going bad before you have had a chance to use it, try making smaller batches or storing it in the refrigerator in between uses.